moderndive/moderndive/README.md

     ## 2 age         -0.006     0.003     -2.31   0.021   -0.013    0.001

 ### 2\.
 Outputs as tibbles

-The second common student question:

-> “How do we extract the values in the regression table?”

 While one might argue that extracting the intercept and slope coefficients can be “simply” done using `coefficients(score_model)`,